-The breakfast at the hotel was pretty good, consisting as it did of a generous selection of cereals, bread products and fried things.
+The breakfast at the hotel was pretty good.
+It consisted of a generous selection of cereals, bread products and fried things.
+And hot beverages.

 From Pavey Ark we hacked our way across in the direction of Harrison Stickle to get a different view of the valley, and then headed back away from the cliffs towards Thunacar Knott and to the back of Pavey Ark, where we decided it was about time for lunch.
-The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off, and found ourselves nestling into a small hollow to get out of the wind while we sat and ate.
-It was a truly beautiful day up there and the small hollow meant it was pretty much warm enough to de-coat whilst eating.
+The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off.
+We found a small hollow to nestle into and get out of the wind while we sat and ate.
+It was a beautiful day up there and the hollow meant it was warm enough to de-coat whilst eating.

-From High Raise we decided it was starting to get a bit late so we started to head in the general direction of home.
-This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the tarn, and then back down the way we’d come up.
-By the time we got back we’d walked 12.81km in a little under five and a half hours, which might not sound like a big distance, but quite a lot of it was either steeply uphill or steeply downhill, so it was much harder than one might think.
+From High Raise we decided it was getting a bit late so we started to head down again.
+This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the Stickle Tarn, and then back down into Langdale the way we’d come up.
+By the time we got back we’d walked 12.81km in a little under five and a half hours.
+That might not sound like a big distance, but quite a lot of it was either steeply uphill or downhill.
+So it was much harder than one might think.

 We finished the day off in the way we usually do on these trips – by eating too much, drinking some beer, and playing board games ( Or in my case, bored games.
 I’m not a great fan ).
 There was a bit of a crowd in the hotel bar when we got down off the mountain, but by the time it had been dark for an hour pretty much everyone else had left.
 This left only the hotel residents, very few of whom were spending their evening in the bar.